mahdikohan/complexityEconomics/agent based macroeconomics/readme.md

 In contrast, D2008 have parts of their transactions carried out at the aggregate level.
 The model presented in the paper follows Dosi et al. and Gaffeo et al. in a number of aspects, but differs in that it analyzes growth as a result of R&D and is concerned with basic macroeconomic relations in a non-growth environment.
 It makes use of only two different types of agents: **households** and **firms**.

+### Model considerations
+in this model for generate a world that agents can do action in it, we consider some propertise:
+- Exclude growth

 ## References
 [1] Lengnick, M. (2013).
 Agent-based macroeconomics: A baseline model.
 Journal of Economic Behavior & Organization, 86, 102-120. https://doi.org/10.1016/j.jebo.2012.12.021